varnishcache-friends/varnishlogbeat/README.md

 # varnishlogbeat

-varnishlogbeat collects log data from a Varnish Shared Memory file and ships it to Elasticseach.
+varnishlogbeat collects log data from a Varnish Shared Memory file and ships it to Elasticsearch.

 varnishlogbeat uses [vago](phenomenes/vago).

 ## Status

-varnishlogbeat is currently in beta but is functional.
-If you encounter permormance issues or bugs, please create an issue or send a pull request.
+varnishlogbeat is currently in beta but it's functional.
+If you encounter performance issues or any bugs please create an issue or send a pull request.

 ### Requirements